Yrol/spring-project-management/README.md

 # Spring Project Management
 A simple Project Management app develped using Spring Boot, Thyemleaf and Bootstrap.

-MySQL has been used for data management.
+PostgreSQL has been used for data management.

 ### Create Artifacts in IntelliJ and run project locally.